In a position-time graph, what does the slope of the line represe... | Channels for Pearson+

 Understand the concept of a position-time graph: A position-time graph plots the position of an object on the vertical axis (y-axis) and time on the horizontal axis (x-axis).

-Identify what the slope of a line on a graph represents: The slope of a line is calculated as the change in the vertical axis divided by the change in the horizontal axis.
+Recognize that the slope of a line on a graph is calculated as the change in the vertical axis divided by the change in the horizontal axis.
+In this case, it is the change in position divided by the change in time.

+Recall the definition of velocity: Velocity is the rate of change of position with respect to time.
+It is a vector quantity that includes both speed and direction.

-Relate the slope to physical quantities: The change in position over time is defined as velocity.
-Therefore, the slope of a position-time graph represents the velocity of the object.
+Relate the slope of the position-time graph to velocity: Since the slope is the change in position over the change in time, it directly represents the object's velocity.

-Conclude the interpretation: Since velocity is the rate of change of position with respect to time, the slope of the line on a position-time graph directly indicates the object's velocity.
+Conclude that the slope of the line on a position-time graph indicates the object's velocity, as it shows how quickly the position changes over time.

 Watch next